DanGolding/covid19-dashboard/README.md

 The data are from the [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19)

+You can view the running dashboard at https://covid19-dashboard-dg.herokuapp.com/

+### Run locally

-To run it, from the project root folder:
+from the project root folder:

 1. Create and source a virtual environment